Model Mugging: History

 Model Mugging received significant publicity beginning in the late 1970s and 1980s.
 The first major public recognition was described in 1978 within Human Behavior Magazine, and The Chronicle of Higher Education.

 Popularity of the Model Mugging program expanded rapidly after an article was published in Black Belt magazine describing the innovative training system.
 Many other publications and supporters began providing positive press coverage, and especially in People magazine.
 The program was widely publicized in many other popular magazines and media such as Life magazine, Glamour magazine and others.

 By 1990, some female instructors stated that women were traumatized by the course or sexually assaulted by Model Mugging male instructors.
-After several incidents of private lessons that Thomas gave to female instructors of the Model Mugging program in his home led to allegations that he had acted inappropriately, the national board of Model Mugging instituted new rules prohibiting the practice.
+After several incidents of private lessons that founder Matt Thomas gave to female instructors of the Model Mugging program in his home led to allegations that he had acted inappropriately, the national board of Model Mugging instituted new rules prohibiting the practice.
 Women who had made the allegations broke from the Model Mugging program being taught at Stanford and formed their own self-defense organizations.

 In 1990, psychologist Albert Bandura used Model Mugging for a psychology study where he and Elizabeth Ozer tested the hypotheses that "perceived coping and cognitive control self-efficacy govern the effects of personal empowerment over physical threats".
 The women participated in a mastery modeling self-defense program in which they sought to learn the physical skills to defend themselves successfully against unarmed sexual assailants.